SnapEngineeringAcademy/terminal_workshop/README.md

 - `ls` command just shows the directories while `tree` shows that and the files within
 - This makes it easy to see the file structure in your current working directory
-- Very powerful command so be careful where your at when you run the `tree` command ​
+- Very powerful command so be careful where your at when you run the `tree` command
-**Code Along**
-​

-* From the home directory, navigate to Library
-* Pick a directory and navigate to the end with `cd directoryname`
-* Then navigate back up with `cd ..`
-* Navigate to Library
-* Pick a directory and navigate to the end
-* Navigate back home with `cd`
-​
 <br>
 <hr>
 ​